Davis’ 33 points lead Lakers past Thunder 130-127

-OKLAHOMA CITY (AP) — Anthony Davis scored 24 of his 33 points in the second half to help the Los Angeles Lakers beat the Oklahoma City Thunder 130-127 on Friday night.
+The star forward scored 24 of his 33 points in the second half to help the Los Angeles Lakers beat the Oklahoma City Thunder 130-127 on Friday night.

+He got in a rhythm after coach Frank Vogel told him to stop hesitating.

+“When I hesitate, I tend to come up short or a bad miss,” Davis said.
+“And it seems to be going in a lot more when I don’t hesitate.”

+Davis also had 11 rebounds and seven assists, and the Lakers needed all of it.
+Though the Thunder have struggled this season, they played the Lakers close this week in Los Angeles and entered the night with a 5-3 home record, including a victory over Philadelphia last week.

+“We find a way to win no matter what the game is,” said LeBron James, who had 23 points and 14 assists.
+“This is a very good team at home.
+They’ve struggled on the road a little bit, but we knew they were going to give it their best punch, especially just playing them on Tuesday in LA.”

-LeBron James added 23 points and 14 assists for the Lakers, who won their sixth straight and own the league’s best record at 13-2.
+The Lakers won their sixth straight and own the league’s best record at 13-2.

 Shai Gilgeous-Alexander scored 24 points and Steven Adams added 22 for the Thunder, who have lost five of six.

 Los Angeles guard Rajon Rondo was ejected early in the fourth quarter after a kick to Dennis Schroder’s groin area.
-Schroder made two free throws, then Gilgeous-Alexander’s layup tied the game at 109.
+Schroder made two free throws, and then Gilgeous-Alexander’s layup tied the game at 109.

+“I didn’t think it called for an ejection, but the refs have to do what they feel best fits,” James said.
+“But, you know, I didn’t think it called for an ejection.”

 Davis hit a corner 3 and was fouled by Adams, then made the free throw to put the Lakers ahead 126-121 with 2:36 to play.

 Oklahoma City’s Chris Paul made a layup with 11.8 seconds left that cut the Lakers’ lead to 126-125.
 Davis was fouled with 8.1 seconds left, and he made both free throws.
-Gilgeous-Alexander’s layup with 4.2 seconds left trimmed it to one again, but Davis made two more free throws with 3.8 seconds remaining.
-James intercepted the inbounds pass and ran out the clock.
+Gilgeous-Alexander’s layup with 4.2 seconds left trimmed the margin to one again, but Davis made two more free throws with 3.8 seconds remaining.
+James intercepted Oklahoma City’s inbounds pass and ran out the clock.

+“Credit OKC,” Vogel said.
+“They played an outstanding game tonight on both ends of the floor.
+They really competed and made big shots all night.”

+It was Oklahoma City’s seventh loss by five points or fewer this season.

 TIP-INS

-Lakers: F Kyle Kuzma played with goggles to help him protect himself after he suffered an eye injury Tuesday against the Thunder. … Kentavious Caldwell-Pope hit a 27-foot 3-pointer at the halftime buzzer.
+Lakers: F Kyle Kuzma played with goggles for protection after he suffered an eye injury Tuesday against the Thunder. … Kentavious Caldwell-Pope hit a 27-foot 3-pointer at the halftime buzzer.
 He finished with 17 points.

 Thunder: Coach Billy Donovan got a technical for arguing with officials in the second quarter. … C Nerlens Noel (illness) did not play. … Oklahoma City led 67-66 at halftime.
-The Thunder shot 56.5 percent from the field and made 21 of 31 shots inside the 3-point line. … Oklahoma City trimmed what once was a 15-point third-quarter deficit to 106-103 by the end of the period.
+The Thunder shot 56.5% from the field and made 21 of 31 shots inside the 3-point line before the break. … Oklahoma City trimmed what once was a 15-point third-quarter deficit to 106-103 by the end of the period.

 UP NEXT